newcontext-oss/kitchen-terraform/README.md

 installed on the test system as described in the [Installation](#installation) section.

-The [Docker Community Editiion][docker-community-edition] is assumed to have been installed on the test system.
+The [Docker Community Edition][docker-community-edition] is assumed to have been installed on the test system.

 The working directory on the test system is assumed to contain a